New Enterprise Associates

 Series C in 2004

-Sourcefire, Inc. specializes in enterprise threat management solutions for a variety of sectors, including healthcare, finance, manufacturing, energy, education, retail, telecommunications, and government organizations.
-The company is known for its open source and commercial security products, most notably Snort, which is an open source intrusion prevention technology integral to the Sourcefire 3D System.
-This system offers a comprehensive approach to network defense, combining intrusion prevention, network behavior analysis, access control, and vulnerability assessment within a unified management framework.
-Additionally, Sourcefire provides ClamAV, an open source gateway anti-virus and anti-malware solution.
-The company offers various technical support and professional services, including deployment assistance, customer support, and education.
-Sourcefire markets its products and services through both direct sales and partnerships with resellers, distributors, and original equipment manufacturers.
-Founded in 2001, Sourcefire is headquartered in Columbia, Maryland.
+Sourcefire, Inc. specializes in enterprise threat management solutions for various sectors, including healthcare, finance, manufacturing, energy, education, retail, telecommunications, and government organizations, both in the United States and internationally.
+The company develops a range of open-source and commercial security products, notably Snort, which is an open-source intrusion prevention technology integrated into its Sourcefire 3D System.
+This system combines multiple hardware and software offerings to provide a comprehensive network defense that includes intrusion prevention, network behavior analysis, network access control, and vulnerability assessment.
+Additionally, Sourcefire offers ClamAV, an open-source anti-virus and anti-malware solution.
+The company also provides technical support and professional services, such as network security deployment and customer education.
+Sourcefire's products are marketed through direct sales and a network of resellers, distributors, and original equipment manufacturers.
+Founded in 2001, the company is headquartered in Columbia, Maryland.

 Series B in 2003